DUI and Criminal Law Specialists

 Being arrested in your own hometown is frightening enough.
 Finding yourself behind bars while you are away on vacation is a completely different matter altogether.
 If you have been arrested for DUI while visiting Arizona, your first call should be to a qualified criminal defense lawyer who can protect your interests and resolve the matter in the least stressful manner possible.
 At Rosenstein Law Group, our DUI defense attorneys represent out-of-state clients from across the United States in Arizona drunk driving cases.

 What To Do After A DUI Arrest

-One of the most frequent questions we receive from out-of-state clients has to do with what lies ahead in terms of conviction and sentence.
-First of all, a conviction is not necessarily the only way out of this situation.
+One of the most frequent questions we receive from out-of-state clients is with what lies ahead in terms of conviction and sentence.
+First, a conviction is not necessarily the only way out of this situation.
 As soon as you are arrested, you should contact our office.
-There is a chance that your DUI charges could be dropped if we are able to successfully challenge the facts and evidence against you.
+There is a chance that your DUI charges could be dropped or significantly reduced if we can successfully challenge the facts and evidence against you.
 However, in the unfortunate event that you are convicted, you will need to know the logistics of your potential sentence.

 Fines And Penalties

 When you are convicted of DUI in Arizona, you may be facing very heavy fines and sanctions from the state of Arizona and from the Motor Vehicle Department in your home state.
 A DUI conviction in Arizona includes the payment of several types of fines concerning fines, court costs and jail costs.
 If you are convicted, you will pay these fines to the state of Arizona.
 This is because a DUI in Arizona is first and foremost a violation of Arizona’s traffic laws and because the processing of your case is handled in Arizona using the state’s resources.
 The fines cannot be paid to your home state, and you cannot appeal the fines when you go back to your home state.